-In conclusion, the mythological language of this part of the Book of Revelation (Rev 12-22) represents a complete 'mythologization' of the Christian history of Salvation, from the birth of the Redeemer to the fulfilment of the plan of God in the new creation.
+In conclusion, the mythological language of this part of the Book of Revelation (Rev 12-22) represents a complete 'mythologization' of the Christian history of Salvation, from the birth of the Redeemer to the fulfilment of the sacred mystery of God in the new creation.
 Such is the outward form.
-On a closer look, however, this text reveals an eschatological prophecy for the final seven years of history and beyond, which is replete with temporal and geographical detail that has not yet been fulfilled.
-The events of this final period of history 'recapitulate', and bring to a conclusion, the entire history of Salvation expressed in these chapters as a mythologized prophecy, or rather, in its own words, as a divine mystery-"the mystery of God as he announced to his servants the prophets" (Rev 10.7).
+On a closer look, however, this text reveals an eschatological prophecy for the final seven years of history and beyond, which is replete with temporal and geographical detail and has not yet been fulfilled.
+The events of this final period of history 'recapitulate', and bring to a conclusion, the entire history of Salvation expressed in these chapters as a mythologized prophecy, or in more accurate terms a 'sacred mystery' (cf. Rev 10.7).
+The tension between these two levels of interpretation, the inner and the outer, appears to be a potent motivation for the changes it predicts-a foretaste of the final victory of the Word of God (19,13).